What Are Some Aspects Of Master Morality?

 Aspects Of Master Morality

+Morality, such as subjective and objective morality, is an important topic in philosophy.
+It enables us to think critically and become better people.
 Within the fields of philosophy and psychology, there is a concept often referred to as master morality.
 This concept derives from the German philosopher Friedrich Nietzsche, known for his critiques of morality, religion, and other schools of thought.

 Some aspects of master morality include: